chrissyhroberts/ODK_TRAINING/User_Guide.md

 the ones you want and click ```Get Selected```.

 **Your device is now set up to collect data**.

+Before going to the field sites:

+**ESSENTIAL**

+* Set the tablet in the relevant local language.
+	* Go to settings  ->  language & input  ->  language

+*	Ensure that the time and date are correct for the field site.
+	*	Go to Settings  ->  time & date.

+*RECOMMENDED*

+*	Add contact details on a sticker on the back of the tablet
+	* e.g. contact telephone number for the field supervisor or a local co-investigator.

+*	Add contact details on the Lock Screen
+	*	Go to Settings  ->  Security  -> Owner Info
+	* Enter an owner name and a contact telephone number e.g. for the field supervisor or a local co-investigator.

   <div style="page-break-after: always;"></div>